UrSerghei/Data-Science/README.md

 - [Diabetes Logistic Regression](diabetes_log_regression)
 - [Diabetes Regression](diabetes_regression)

-## Project 7: Titanic Survival Prediction
+## Project 7: Titanic EDA

 **Description:**
-This project uses machine learning to predict the survival of passengers on the Titanic.
-It employs various classification algorithms to determine the likelihood of survival based on passenger data.
+ This project aims to conduct an in-depth analysis of the Titanic dataset, exploring various aspects of the passengers onboard and their survival outcomes.

-**Technologies Used:** Python, Pandas, Scikit-learn
+**Technologies Used:** Python, Pandas

 **Notebook:** [Titanic](titanic)